JoseAponte-IT/Azure-Creating-Resources-on-the-Cloud-/README.md

 ![image](https://github.com/user-attachments/assets/1a8e4a73-f175-42fb-bb68-6ba3ab1b18ba)

-- If on Windows press Windows key -> Open RDP If on MAC download RDP program in APP store and put in the IP adress of one of the VM
+- If on Windows press Windows key -> Open RDP If on MAC download RDP program in APP store and put in the IP adress of the Windows VM

 ![image](https://github.com/user-attachments/assets/5f159faa-a725-4e26-b101-de3f7121278e)